lschwenke/GraphNodeAttention/README.md

 # AttentionGraphNodeIdenfitication

-This code is the experiment code for the paper "Identifying Informative Nodes in Attributed Spatial Sensor Networks using Attention for Symbolic Abstraction in a GNN-based Modeling Approach".
+This is the experiment code for the paper "Identifying Informative Nodes in Attributed Spatial Sensor Networks using Attention for Symbolic Abstraction in a GNN-based Modeling Approach".
 It models an extrinsic regression task using different GCN-based models, one including a transformer.
 Further including LASA (an  attention-based abstraction technique) to find more relevant nodes.

 ### Data